Acura Extended Warranty: Cost, Coverage and Plans

 Acura extended warranty coverage

-Acura’s official extended warranties are called Acura Care Vehicle Service Contracts (or Acura Care VSCs for short).
-The plans are designed to functionally extend parts of the factory warranty that came with your Acura (four years or 50,000 miles of bumper-to-bumper coverage and six years or 70,000 miles of powertrain coverage).
+Acura’s official extended warranties are called Acura Care Vehicle Service Contracts.
+The plans are designed to functionally extend parts of the factory warranty that came with your Acura (4 years/50,000 miles of bumper-to-bumper coverage and 6 years/70,000 miles of powertrain coverage).

 Acura Care VSCs can’t be bought online, so you must go through a finance manager at a local Acura dealership.